 - On the Cluster Network Settings screen, select A Add Subnet, and select OK - On the Select network type screen, press the space bar to move the asterisk () up to the first line.
-This action selects the upper line, and the line now looks like this:

-() 1 mgmt/mgmt-bmc

-- Select OK. - On the Insert network name, subnet, netmask, bmc subnet and bmc network screen, type in the information to define the routed management network.
+This action selects the upper line, and the line now looks like this: - () 1 mgmt/mgmt-bmc - · Select OK. - On the Insert network name, subnet, netmask, bmc subnet and bmc network screen, type in the information to define the routed management network.
 Use the arrow keys to move from field to field on this screen.
 The information you need to enter is as follows:

 Field name Information name A unique name for this network.
 For example, head2. subnet The network IP address (start of the range) for the nodes on the routed management network. netmask The network mask for the nodes on routed management network. bmc subnet The network IP address (start of the range) for the node BMCs on the routed management network. bmc netmask The network mask for the node BMCs on the routed management network.
-On the Natur ork name screen varify that this is the information you

-On the Network name ... screen, verify that this is the information you specified for the routed management network, and select OK.
+• On the Network name ... screen, verify that this is the information you specified for the routed management network, and select OK.